akononovicius/physRisk-content-repository/articles/2011/agent-based-herding-model-financial-markets.md

 methodologically it is more useful to start from very simple and stylized model and later add complexity on top of it.
-Furthermore we have already shown that Kirman's herding dynamics could be applicable in agent based marketing (see [comparison of Kirman's and Bass diffusion model](/unidirectional-kirman-model "Unidirectional Kirman's model on Physics of Risk")).
+Furthermore we have already shown that Kirman's herding dynamics could be applicable in agent-based marketing (see [comparison of Kirman's and Bass diffusion model](/unidirectional-kirman-model "Unidirectional Kirman's model on Physics of Risk")).
 In this text we will consider financial market scenario and obtain stochastic differential equations similar to the existing stochastic